-Dingmans Falls and Silverthread Falls are two of the most accessible and popular waterfalls in the Delaware Water Gap region of Pike County.
+Dingmans Falls and Silverthread Falls are two of the most accessible, most popular, and tallest waterfalls in the Delaware Water Gap region of Pike County.

 Located just off of Route 209, the main north-south highway through the Delaware Water Gap National Recreation Area, a short stroll along a well-maintained boardwalk offers you the chance to see two massive waterfalls without much effort at all.